 Before issuing any new standards or guidance a Discussion Paper is generally prepared in the first instance.
-If, as a result of its consideration of the responses to a Discussion Paper, the relevant Board decides that the project should progress it will proceed with the development of an Exposure Draft.
+If, as a result of its consideration of the responses to a Discussion Paper, the relevant Committee decides that the project should progress it will proceed with the development of an Exposure Draft.

 When the API / PINZ approve the issue of an Exposure Draft it will be freely available on the respective website.
 Notifications will also be sent to members and any identified interested parties.
 A period of four to six weeks will normally be allowed for comment.

 Responses will be collated and the relevant Committee will consider what amendments are appropriate to the Exposure Draft in the light of the responses received.
 If the responses indicate that major change from the Exposure Draft is necessary, the Committee may issue a second Exposure Draft.

 A Committee may decide to modify or depart from the consultation procedures set out above but, if it does decide such, it shall give notice of and reasons for its decision.

 After considering any amendments deemed appropriate as a result of the consultation the document will be approved by the respective Institute’s for publication, including the date upon which it is deemed to be effective.

 - Exposure Drafts do not have any formal standing until such time as they are adopted by API / PINZ as being suitable for use by Members.